|

-Identity and Fear Helen Chauncey The Coexistence Initiative |
+The Coexistence Initiative

-A: Fear can also be a problem because identity is so fundamental to what all of are, that if I come to you, you represent Clan A and I represent Clan B. If I either come to you as an outsider or if I come to you from another clan, particularly if I'm more powerful than you are, and I say, "You know we're going to get along, we're going to coexist," you would have every reason if that's all I said to be afraid, to be afraid that what I really mean is we're going to coexist and the identity of my clan is going to more or less dictate values, social practices and so on.
+A: Fear is also a problem because identity is so fundamental to what all of are, that if I come to you, you represent Clan A and I represent Clan B. If I either come to you as an outsider or if I come to you from another clan, particularly if I'm more powerful than you are, and I say, "You know we're going to get along, we're going to coexist," you would have every reason if that's all I said to be afraid, to be afraid that what I really mean is we're going to coexist and the identity of my clan is going to more or less dictate values, social practices and so on.

 Q: "We're going to coexist under my conditions?"